PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 with `380 passed in 18.95s`, plus the branch-changed broad related suite with `1445 passed in 24.34s`.

+The guarded very-late layout-Transpose cleanup now retains its existing five- key dictionary as `_very_late_layout_transpose_cleanup_stats`.
+Because the owner can prune unused tensors with zero rewrite counters, this result remains observation-only and does not control reconciliation or scan elision.
+The earlier guarded occurrence remains raw and the late-Concat occurrence keeps its existing shared-scope target.

+The implementation gate exposed a characterization selector that inspected only the first statement in each guard.
+It now scans every direct statement, so both guarded occurrences are fixed before selecting the very-late one by its captured predecessor.
+The targeted contract passes `1 passed in 0.55s`, the focused gate passes `364 passed in 18.87s`, and the branch-changed broad related suite passes `1428 passed in 24.87s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.